 - Provides 100% foreign ownership

 A representative office is started for only research or promotion purposes.
-No commercial or business related activities can be conducted by a representative office.
-To learn more about Representative Office click here.
+No commercial or business-related activities can be conducted by a representative office in Oman.

 Benefits of Representative Office

 - Requires neither share capital nor a local partner.

 - The foreign company remains liable for all of the debts and other liabilities of the branch office.

 These are the various types of business entities and their respective benefits which are available to an investor in Oman.
 Now all you have to do is to choose the best business structure that suits your needs or you could let our business setup consultants do all the work for you.